 I touched on this in the redecorating section of this article.
-Most babies will pull and push as they experiment with household objects or simple use them to sturdy themselves.
+Most babies will pull and push as they experiment with household objects or simply use them to sturdy themselves.

-As your child grows you may start to find that in addition to your book case being used to store books, it is also being used as a ladder.
+As your child grows you may start to find that in addition to your bookcase is used to store books, it is also being used as a ladder.

 Don’t be fooled by how simple furniture anchors are, they can save lives.
 Furniture anchors consist of two anchor points and a strap.
 The first anchor point attaches to your bookshelf while the second attaches to the wall.
 A tensioned strap will join the two.

 The furniture anchors assist in supporting your bookshelf if uneven weight is applied.
 Their use is not limited to just bookshelves, they can be installed on any other furniture that has the potential of crushing your child if climbed on, such as cabinets and drawers.

 - Easy to install.

 It is not just unstable furniture that poses a risk to your child.
 Look around your living room and identify objects such as free-standing vases, lamps, the TV, and indoor pot plants.
 A quick shake of the object will quickly help you determine how much of a risk it poses to your child.